Have you ever heard the statistic that millionaires have an average of seven streams of income?

 - Wages – 16% (part active, part passive)

 - Capital Gains – 34% (passive)

 - Business Income – 18% (part active, part passive)

-The vast majority of our income is passive and those funds continue to accumulate (with occasional unrealized “paper” losses as the market moves) without my active participation.
+Quite a bit of our income is passive, though and those funds continue to accumulate (with occasional unrealized “paper” losses as the market moves) without my active participation.

-In fact, it’s at the point where the financial benefits of active work no longer have an impact on our net worth.
-Last year’s wages divided by our net worth was less than 1%.
+It’s at the point where the financial benefits of active work have an increasingly smaller impact on our net worth.

 This transition was one of the biggest personal challenges I faced after “retirement” – a subject I discussed in a post on What They Don’t Tell You About Retiring Early on the great Our Next Life blog.
 Decoupling work from pay was a huge step.

 Not all passive streams are equal